A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Correlatively sparse LMEs and reformulations

-\end{example} To summarize, the LME approach proposed by Nie~\cite{nie2019tight} allows to tighten the classical moment-SOS relaxation by incorporating necessary polynomial constraints, provided that certain constraint qualification condition holds.
+To summarize, the LME approach proposed by Nie~\cite{nie2019tight} allows for tightening the classical Moment-SOS relaxation by incorporating necessary polynomial constraints, provided that certain nonsingularity conditions hold.
 However, usually this approach cannot keep the csp from the original polynomial optimization problem.
 Moreover, when the nonsingularity condition fails, LMEs do not exist.
-In contrast, one can try to find CS-LME instead by adding some new variables.
-In the above, we demonstrate how to find CS-LMEs for the two-block case.
+In contrast, one can try to find the CS-LME instead by adding some new variables.
+In the above, we demonstrate how to find CS-LMEs for the two-block cases.
 In the next subsection, we provide a systematic way to construct CS-LMEs for an arbitrary number of blocks.